vatsal5849/library-managment-java-project/Readme.md

 License
 This project may be used, modified, or expanded for learning, academic, or practical applications without restriction.

-About
-Smart Library System (Java Project) A simple Java-based tool built to help small libraries move past messy spreadsheets and manual records.
-It lets librarians manage books, members, and borrowing with less effort, while keeping the setup light, clean, and easy to use.

-Resources
- Readme
- Activity
-Stars
- 0 stars
-Watchers
- 0 watching
-Forks
- 0 forks
-Releases
-No releases published
-Create a new release
-Packages
-No packages published
-Publish your first package
-Footer
-© 2025 GitHub, Inc.
-Footer navigation
 Terms
 Privacy
 Security